tiepdotme/samui-samui.de/content/post/2005/12/2005-12-06-zitat-des-tages.md

-> &#8220;There is always some madness in love.
-But there is also always some reason in madness.&#8221;
+> "There is always some madness in love.
+But there is also always some reason in madness."

 Friedrich Nietzsche